neuronflicker/CTF/UCF/RE_SourceProtection/README.md

 passwords.pyt
 <module>
 ```
-The flag appeared in the `strings` output, but out of interest I copied the Kanye West phrase and tried it in the program:
+A flag appeared in the `strings` output, but at the time I wasn't sure it was the right one, so I copied the Kanye West phrase and tried it in the program:
 ```
 Welcome to my super secret password vault!
 What's the magic phrase?: I hate when I'm on a flight and I wake up with a water bottle next to me like oh great now I gotta be responsible for this water bottle - Kanye West